EY4542 - Saw PANASONIC - Free user manual and instructions

 CAUTION:

-To reduce the risk of injury read the Safety Instructions at the front of this manual before using the tool.
+To reduce the risk of injury, read the Safety Instructions at the front of this manual before using the tool.

 To reduce the risk of injury, wear safety goggles or glasses with side shields while using the tool.
 Additionally, wear a dust mask when cutting materials that generate excessive particulate matter.
-Do not use tool in the rain.
+Do not use the tool in the rain.
 Doing so may result in electric shock or cause the tool to emit smoke.

 Do not cut materials on which there is any paint thinner, gasoline, oil, or similar build-up.
 Doing so may cause the dust case to crack, resulting in injury.